icerpc/icerpc-docs/pages/icerpc/invocation/service-address.md

 An absolute service address without a server address can have query parameters.

-Finally, an ice service address can have a fragment; this fragment corresponds to an Ice facet.
+Finally, an ice service address can have a fragment; this fragment corresponds to an [Ice facet].

 In C#, record class [ServiceAddress] is a parsed and validated representation of a service address URI: it holds exactly the same information.